AircraftAnorak/M0KRH/projects/BLUECAP_TX/bluecap_tx.md

 <img src="media/bluecap_assembled.jpeg" width="50%">

 To test the transmitter, I used a unmodified LNB with a satfinder meter to see if any measurable power was being transmitted (as I do not have any microwave test equipment).
-As used in many famous experiments in the past, as screwdriver was used to get precise alignment of the two horns.
+As used in many famous experiments in the past, a screwdriver, was used to get precise alignment of the two horns.

 ![Testing](media/bluecap_testing.jpeg)